 • Mimicry and gestures are often poor, not very direct to the interlocutor

-• They are often unable to solve social problems or respond flexibly to new situations
+• Often they are unable to solve social problems or to respond flexibly to new situations

-• Often they do not react positively to unexpected events
+• Often do not react positively to unexpected events

 • Short attention spans